What To Do If Your Pet Fights a Raccoon

 Dogs & cats can be very territorial animals, and raccoons may disturb this sense of ownership.
 Whether your pet triggers the attack or the raccoon (both is usually unlikely), here's what you should do before, during, and after a fight happens to ensure the best health for your pet and your own health.

-For sake of simplicity, in this example we will be using a "dog" vs. a raccoon, in which the raccoon is the aggressor.
+For the sake of simplicity, in this example, we will be using a "dog" vs. a raccoon, in which the raccoon is the aggressor.

 Vaccinations

 You and your dog should already be vaccinated for viral diseases such as rabies.
 If you aren't, this should change as soon as possible.
 Raccoons are a "rabies vector species" meaning they're more likely to carry and transmit rabies than other animals.
-One bite or scratch could be all it takes to infect you, and death usually follows 1-2 hours after symptoms appear.
+One bite or scratch could be all it takes to infect you, and death usually follows 1 to 2 hours after symptoms appear.

 59,000 people die annually from rabies so if you've been bit or suspect ANY issue with you or your pet, get to the ER immediately and get post-vaccinated.
 Symptoms will take a few hours to appear, and once you realize you have rabies due to intense symptoms, the chance of survival drops drastically.